linhtng/Webserv/README.md

     - Implement support for executing CGI scripts and returning their output in the HTTP response
 - Configuration files
 - Testing:
-    - default basic files to test and demonstrate **every** feature works, inc. script to check CGI
+    - default basic files to test and demonstrate **every** feature works
+    - script(s) to check CGI
+    - simple website to test the server

 # Resources
 __Networking__